 - 1. Introduction to the scope of bioinformatics, proteomics and genomics: "Fundamentals of BPG" - 2.
 Training in statistical methods used in BPG: "Statistical Methods in Bioinformatics" - 3.
 Handling and manipulation of databases and introduction to computer programming skills needed to manipulate large quantities of nucleic acid and protein sequence data: "Introduction to Bioinformatic Computation" - 4.
-Applications of BPG, in which faculty members using these methods will discuss and demonstrate how these techniques are utilized to solve research problems: "Applications of BPG"
+EITHER "Applications of BPG", in which faculty members using these methods will discuss and demonstrate how these techniques are utilized to solve research problems, OR "Biomarker Research and Individualized Medicine", in which faculty will provide an overview of biomedical discovery and validation techniques followed by application in selected aspects of individualized medicine.